canonical/craft-parts/docs/explanation/dump_plugin.rst

 For example, it could be used with the :ref:`override-build <override_build>`, to convert file formats.

-.. ifconfig:: project in ["Snapcraft"]

-   Combining the dump plugin with :ref:`build-attributes <build_attributes>` and ``enable-patchelf`` can be used to patch pre-compiled third-party binaries for snaps.

 The plugin could also be used with the :ref:`organize <organize>` to reorganize